Treeofsavior/EnglishTranslation/README.md

 ##NOTICE (Updated 06-25-2015)

 1. The Official TOS Forum is now open!
 It has a category dedicated to translations so please use the Official Forum for a more convenient discussion regarding TOS translations.
-Click [HERE](https://forum.treeofsavior.com/) to check out the Official TOS Forum.
+Click [**HERE**](https://forum.treeofsavior.com/) to check out the Official TOS Forum. **(NEW)**

 1. Latest translations files have been updated. **(NEW)**